Donations still being accepted!

-What will we get for our investment?
+What did we get for our investment?

-Why can’t we just improve the grass?
+Why couldn’t we just improve the grass?

-It is not possible to adequately improve or maintain natural grass fields to meet the demand Shrewsbury has for field space.
+It was not possible to adequately improve or maintain natural grass fields to meet the demand Shrewsbury had for field space.
 Natural grass needs continual repair and replacement to keep the surface playable as well as “down time” to allow repairs to take hold.
 Bad weather, be it rain, snow or excessive heat, damages the surface requiring extra maintenance.
 High impact play, particularly on a field that is subject to bad weather, causes even more damage.

-Who will benefit from this project?
+Who benefits from this project?

 None.
 Athletic fees help defray operating costs for the high school athletic program.
 The Municipal Town budget pays for maintenance of the athletic fields through the Parks and Recreation budget.